We Embrace Diversity

-We invite law firms, corporations, and legal organizations to partner with us in a collective effort to bring more diversity to ADR.
+We encourage you to partner with us in a collective effort to bring more diversity to ADR.
+We invite law firms, corporations and legal organizations to:

-- Consider women and ethnically diverse neutrals when evaluating your case and participating in the selection process
+- Consider women and ethnically diverse neutrals when evaluating your case and participating in the selection of ADR professionals

-- Track your firm’s neutral selection process to measure progress
+- Let us help you measure progress by tracking your firm’s neutral selection process

 Diversity and Inclusion Arbitration Clause

 Businesses increasingly recognize that diverse workforces produce better results, and many have robust initiatives to promote inclusivity in terms of gender, ethnicity and sexual orientation.
 Parties may choose to include diversity as a consideration when selecting an arbitrator or arbitration panel.
 The following clause, modeled after the Equal Representation in Arbitration pledge, attempts to promote diversity while recognizing that other qualifications are also important when selecting an arbitrator.